mohammadJaliliTorkamani/Restaurant_Reservation_Panel/README.md

+Restaurant reservation web panel

-This is a web panel implemented using HTML, CSS, and JavaScript to help restaurant managers manage customers, orders, and payments.
+This project serves as a part of my [backelor](https://github.com/mohammadJaliliTorkamani/Lexeen-Reservation-KNTU-Thesis/tree/master) project.
+It is a web panel implemented using HTML, CSS, and JavaScript to help restaurant managers manage customers, orders, and payments.
 It uses token-based authentication for user management.

-Serves as a part of https://github.com/mohammadJaliliTorkamani/Lexeen-Reservation-KNTU-Thesis/tree/master